Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

-* s173853 : was in charge of building the docker images and the unit tests/github actions
+* s173853 : was in charge of building the docker images, setting up local deployment and the unit tests/github actions
 * s212804 : was in charge of setting up the project structure, configuring and logging the experiments, as well as profiling.
 * s183951 : was in charge of the things done with gcp and the deployement of the model